redkyn/grader/docs/source/commands.rst

 An optional user can be specified for the process to be launched as.
-This is particularly useful when gradesheets restrict the container's default user's access to submission files that need to be modified.
+This is particularly useful when gradesheets restrict the container's default user's access to submission files which need modification.

 Examples
 ********